 - Rocky Mountain Chocolate Factory

 There is something for everyone when meal time comes around!
 Even if you just need a little pick me up, options like smoothies or pastries are available.
-We’ve personally tried most of these restaurants, both the fast food and sit down options, and every place had good choices and service.
-For kid favorites, check out Modern Grove Views and sit at the windows for an awesome overlook of Dolphinarius, or the cute ocean themed cookies at The Kakery.
-And ice cream at Frozen Penguin is always needed.
+We’ve personally tried most of these restaurants, both the fast food and sit down options, and every place had a nice variety of choices.
+Prices are sometimes on the high end, but that’s expected.
+For a kid favorite, try Johnny Rockets.
+And there’s a variety of ice cream flavors at Frozen Penguin.
 There are also small cafes located in Butterfly Wonderland and Odysea Aquarium with food and drink options.

 EXPLORE AND PLAY